-In 2011, the Japanese government discussed how to procure minerals such as oil and gas, and methane hydrate, given the recent trend towards 'resource nationalism' arising in oil-producing countries.
-To address this problem, the amendment to the Mining Law was effectuated in January 2012, under which the Specified Mineral regime noted above was introduced, whereby the most competitive applicant will be granted a mining right for a Specified Mineral such as oil and gas.
+In 2011, the Japanese government discussed how to procure minerals such as oil, gas and methane hydrate, given the recent trend towards 'resource nationalism' arising in oil-producing countries.
+To address this problem, an amendment to the Mining Law was effected in January 2012, under which the Specified Mineral regime noted above was introduced, whereby the most competitive applicant will be granted a mining right for a Specified Mineral such as oil and gas.

-Under the Mining Law as amended in 2012, the Japanese government was scheduled to examine the enforcement of, and any other situation around, the amended Mining Law five years after the amendment, which is January 2017.
-The government is supposed to discuss and take any actions as necessary as a result of such examination.
+Under the Mining Law as amended in 2012, the Japanese government was scheduled to examine the enforcement of, and any other situation around, the amended Mining Law five years after the amendment, which was January 2017.
+Based on this examination, METI recently amended the relevant standards for its approval of extension of tenure of prospecting right, and those for its approval of the postponement of commencing operation or cessation of the same under either the prospecting right or digging right.
+This amendment came into effect as of 1 April 2018.